 In conclusion, Greek eating etiquette consists of few and simple rules.
 Don’t settle for less when it is easy to find more, cheaper, and better food.
 Don’t say no to treats and offers, but don’t get carried away -a hangover is fun only as a film.
 Compliment and show your gratitude to the owners and waiters.
-Be open to advise from the local people and explore the culinary excellence of Greece.
+Be open to advice from the local people and explore the culinary excellence of Greece.
 Don't forget you can also plan your own culinary exploration of Athens or check one of our Greece tours to optimize your gastronomic experience in our country in an easy and clever way that will ensure you get to live your myth in Greece to the fullest!